zehanzhu/zehanzhu.github.io/_pages/about.md

 * Jun.
 2024: Our paper, [R-FAST: Robust Fully-Asynchronous Stochastic Gradient Tracking over General Topology](https://ieeexplore.ieee.org/abstract/document/10660468), has been accepted for publication in **IEEE Transactions on Signal and Information Processing over Networks (IEEE TSIPN)** as Regular Paper !
 * May.
 2024: Our paper, [PerfTop: Towards Performance Prediction of Distributed Learning over General Topology](https://www.sciencedirect.com/science/article/abs/pii/S0743731524000868), has been accepted for publication in **Journal of Parallel and Distributed Computing (JPDC)** as Regular Paper ! (**<span style="color:blue; font-weight:bold">CCF-B</span>**)
 * Apr.
 2024: Our paper, [PrivSGP-VR: Differentially Private Variance-Reduced Stochastic Gradient Push with Tight Utility Bounds](https://www.ijcai.org/proceedings/2024/635), has been accepted by the 33rd **International Joint Conference on Artificial Intelligence (IJCAI 2024)** ! (**<span style="color:#8B0000">CCF-A</span>, acceptance rate: 14%**)
-* Jul.
-2023: Our paper, [Robust Fully-Asynchronous Methods for Distributed Training over General Architecture](https://arxiv.org/abs/2307.11617), is online!
-* Jul.
-2023: Our paper, [Asynchronous Byzantine-Robust Stochastic Aggregation with Variance Reduction for Distributed Learning](https://ieeexplore.ieee.org/abstract/document/10383346), has been accepted by the 62nd **IEEE Conference on Decision and Control (IEEE CDC)** !
-* May.
-2022: Our paper, [Tackling Data Heterogeneity: A New Unified Framework for Decentralized SGD with Sample-induced Topology](https://proceedings.mlr.press/v162/huang22i.html), has been accepted by the 39th **International Conference on Machine Learning (ICML 2022)** ! (**<span style="color:#8B0000">CCF-A</span>, acceptance rate: 22%**)